Effective Sales Presentations: 11 Tips to Win Deals + Templates

 However, if you’re giving a sales presentation with that deck, it doesn’t need all that text.

-To prepare a sales presentation for a product or service, make sure you include mainly visuals that complement what you’re saying.
+To prepare a sales presentation for a product or service, make sure you include infographics and visuals that complement what you’re saying.
 You can use Canva or even a responsive whiteboard to do this.

 - Simplify complex processes

 - Help your audience remember main points (this one is backed by science)

 In short, for an effective sales presentation, keep your script and your slides separate.
 Use your words to add meaning to the visuals, and use your visuals to maximize the power of your words.
 With this approach, you will elevate your value proposition—and increase your close rate.

 Using a narrative in your presentation shows that you’re sympathetic to the problems your prospects are facing and that you know how to solve them.

 Generally, the story you tell with your presentation will follow this pattern: